kovidgoyal/kitty/docs/glossary.rst

    A public key that programs can use to communicate securely with kitty using the remote control protocol.
 The format is: :code:`protocol:key data`.

-.. envvar:: KITTY_PREWARM_SOCKET

-   Path to a UNIX domain socket used to avoid Python interpreter startup latency when running kittens, or remote control or using ``kitty +launch`` or ``kitty +runpy``.

-.. envvar:: KITTY_PREWARM_SOCKET_REAL_TTY

-   Path to the the PTY used to run the prewarmed process in when using :envvar:`KITTY_PREWARM_SOCKET`.

 .. envvar:: WINDOWID

    The id for the :term:`OS Window <os_window>` the program is running in.
 Only available